 - Website: Wailea Village Website

-South Maui Gardens Farmers Market (Kihei)- A pop-up market set amidst a fully-shaded, outdoor, breathtaking 7-acre nursery.
+South Maui Gardens Farmers Market (Kihei): A hidden gem within a hidden gem: this pop-up market is set amidst a fully shaded, outdoor, breathtaking 7-acre nursery.
 This is the most beautiful setting of all the farmers markets on Maui and is also the newest pop-up market.
 Surrounded by beautiful Hawaiian trees and plants, you’ll feel at ease with the Zen Buddha statues and wood-carved benches throughout.
 Grab a coffee from DaGreen Coffee Bar and walk along visiting with the local artisans displaying their jewelry, delicious jams and jellies, homemade lotions, and “Buggah Off” bug spray by Moku Pua.
 And be sure to stop inside the Artisan Pavilion for some beautiful artwork by local artists like Kristina Mekdeci.
 Find a Kihei condo nearby.

 - When: Thursdays from 9am-1pm